larpchronicles/rules/previous-versions/chronicles-rulebook_2.6.0.md

 **Racial Abilities**:

 *Improved Constitution*: Hardy and strong, Dwarves have a natural resistance toward many substances.
-Once per rest, a Dwarf may resist a toxin by calling “Resist Toxin.”
+Once per rest, a Dwarf may resist a toxin by calling "Resist Toxin."

 *Tricks of the Trade*: Dwarves are masters of all things crafting, and as such have learned how to cut the occasional corner.
 Once per day, a Dwarf may add 1 additional Durability to an item that is being created by themselves or another crafter.